opensquare-network/sima-spec/governance/v1/README.md

 ```

 - `action` field can be `cancel_upvote` or `cancel_downvote`.
-- `cid` has same meaning and format with that of the `upvote/downvote` action.
+- `cid` means the corresponding upvote/downvote/upvote_proposal/downvote_proposal action cid.

 Note:

-- If there is no corresponding upvote/downvote for same target from same address, this action won't take any effect.
+- If there is no corresponding upvote/downvote/upvote_proposal/downvote_proposal for same target from same address, this
+  action won't take any effect.

 ## Decentralization